-FOR twenty-five years, the Chicago, Union Pacific & North Western Line has successfully directed the vacation travel of tens of thousands of the American people.
+FOR twenty-four years, the Chicago, Union Pacific & North Western Line has successfully directed the vacation travel of tens of thousands of the American people.
 This bureau is managed by men who give all of their time to the solution of tourist problems.
 Our big purchasing power buys the best of everything.
-Hotels, resorts and transportation companies leave nothing undone to supply our escorted tours with the degree of high-class service demanded by this organization.
+Hotels, resorts and transportation companies leave nothing undone to supply our escorted tours with the degree of highclass service demanded by this organization.

-Our two-weeks Escorted Tours for 1925 provide a recreational trip with relief from all travel responsibilities and are herewith presented at cost prices.
-Our escorted tour tickets include all railroad transportation and, at actual cost, 500 miles by automobile, first-class sleeping car accommodations, hotels, and meals everywhere-everything arranged in advance and escort furnished without additional charge.
+Our two-weeks Escorted Tours for 1924 provide a recreational trip with relief from all travel responsibilities and are herewith presented at cost prices.
+Our escorted tour tickets include all railroad transportation and, at actual cost, 500 miles by automobile, first-class sleeping car accommodations, meals, hotels-everything arranged in advance and escort furnished without additional charge.